-This Supply and Installation Contract template can be used for a wide variety of projects such as a conservatory, a kitchen or a swimming pool.
+You can use this Supply and Installation Contract template for a wide variety of projects such as a conservatory, a kitchen or a swimming pool.
 It is designed from the point of view of the client rather than the contractor.
 Although prepared originally for a homeowner, it can be used by any individual or company who is engaging a supplier/installer.

 What is this contract for?

-The contract comprises a one-page Form of Agreement, Terms & Conditions (7 pages) , and Schedules to be completed that set out details of the equipment to be supplied and installed plus the contract price and payment terms.
+The contract comprises a one-page Form of Agreement, Terms & Conditions (7 pages).
+There are also some Schedules to be completed.
+These will set out details of the equipment to be supplied and installed plus the contract price and payment terms.